Jeffrey W. Berger: Death

-Jeff was diagnosed with gastric adenocarcinoma on January 12, 2001 after a week-long illness and died less than 2 weeks later on January 25, 2001.
-He was survived by his wife Karen and children Adina, Tamar and Joseph.
+Berger was diagnosed with gastric adenocarcinoma on January 12, 2001, after a week-long illness and died less than 2 weeks later on January 25, 2001.
+He was married to Karen and they had three children.

 Legacy

-In just 37 years, Jeffrey Berger became a pioneer in his field and laid the groundwork for so many subsequent advances in the field of quantitative fundus imaging.

-Recognizing his commitment to mentoring students in medical research, the Jeffrey W. Berger Research Scholarship foundation, a 501(c)(3) nonprofit founded in 2003, sponsors the Jeffrey W. Berger Medical Student Research Award at the University of Pennsylvania.
+Berger became a pioneer in his field and laid the groundwork for so many subsequent advances in the field of quantitative fundus imaging.
+Recognizing his commitment to mentoring students in medical research, the Jeffrey W. Berger Research Scholarship Foundation, a 501(c)(3) nonprofit founded in 2003, sponsors the Jeffrey W. Berger Medical Student Research Award at the University of Pennsylvania.
 The award helps to fund students' research at Penn.
 The award was renamed the Berger Award for Research at the University of Pennsylvania (BAR-UP) in 2021.
 Additionally, in 2021 the Scheie Hadassah InterNational Exchange (SHINE) Program was introduced to provide opportunities for students at Scheie to do research at Hadassah Hospital in Jerusalem and students at Hadassah to do research at Scheie.